znuny/manual/source/developer/testing/unit-test.rst

           );
       }
    }

 Testing
 ********

 Testing Prerequisites
 =====================

 To be able to run the unit tests, you need to have all optional Perl modules installed, except those for different database backends than what you are using.
-Run ``bin/otrs.CheckModules.pl`` to verify your module installation.
+Run ``bin/znuny.CheckModules.pl`` to verify your module installation.

-You also need to have an instance of the OTRS web frontend running on the FQDN that is configured in your local OTRS's ``Config.pm`` file.
-This OTRS instance must use the same database that is configured for the unit tests.
+You also need to have an instance of the Znuny web frontend running on the FQDN that is configured in your local Znuny's ``Config.pm`` file.
+This Znuny instance must use the same database that is configured for the unit tests.

 To run your tests, just use